Rissooidea

-With their phylogenetic analysis of rissooidean and cingulopsoidean families, Criscione F. & Ponder W.F.
-(2013) have created the superfamily Truncatelloidea containing many families previously included in the superfamily Rissooidea.
-They have shown that Rissooidea was not monophyletic, encompassing two major clades, i.e. Risooidea s.s. and Truncatelloidea.
-The freshwater, brackish water, and semi-terrestrial families and genera were brought under Truncatelloidea.
+Following their phylogenetic analysis of snails in the rissooidean and cingulopsoidean families in 2013, Criscione F. and Ponder W.F. determined that Rissooidea was not monophyletic, and created the superfamily Truncatelloidea, which encompasses many families previously included in the superfamily Rissooidea.
+Several freshwater, brackish, and semi-terrestrial families and genera within Rissooidea were brought under Truncatelloidea.

 Families

 Families within the superfamily Rissooidea include: